North Carolina Social Security Disability Attorney

 Appeals Council

-If you appeal the denial by the ALJ, your request will be forwarded to the Appeals Council.
+If you appeal the ALJ's denial, your request will be forwarded to the Appeals Council.
 The Appeals Council will review your case to see if the ALJ made a legal error.

 The Appeals Council reviews the file and any arguments made by your Social Security Disability Lawyer.
-If the Appeals Council determines that a legal error was made, it will send your case back to the hearing office for you to have another hearing.
+If the Appeals Council determines that a legal error was made, it will send your case back to the hearing office for another hearing.

-The Appeals Council does not evaluate your case to make sure the ALJ made the right decision.
+The Appeals Council does not review your case to ensure the ALJ made the right decision.
 They only look for legal errors made by the ALJ.

 The Appeals Council is slow and unresponsive.
 It may take 18 months for the Appeals Council to rule on your request for appeal.
-The Appeals Council can remand your case back to an ALJ, or they may approve your case.
+The Appeals Council can remand your case to an ALJ or approve it.
 Approvals are rare, but they do happen.

-If the Appeals Council denies you, you can file a case in District Court or start a new application.
+If the Appeals Council denies your appeal, you can file a case in District Court or submit a new application.

 Federal District Court